 Introduction to Manual Testing Interview Questions

-If you are looking for a job related to Manual Testing, you need to prepare for the 2022 Manual Testing Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Manual Testing Interview Questions and Answers, which will help you get success in your interview.
+If you are looking for a job related to Manual Testing, you must prepare for the 2023 Manual Testing Interview Questions.
+Every interview is indeed different as per the various job profiles.
+Here, we have prepared the critical Manual Testing Interview Questions and Answers, which will help you get success in your interview.

-In this 2022 Manual Testing Interview Questions article, we shall present the 10 most important and frequently asked Manual Testing interview questions.
-These interview questions are divided into two parts are as follows:
+This 2023 Manual Testing Interview Questions article will present the ten most important and frequently asked Manual Testing interview questions.
+These interview questions are divided into two parts as follows:

 Part 1 – Manual Testing Interview Questions (Basic)